- Share this article on Facebook

 Welcome to The Bachelorette version of The Hollywood Reporter's Power Rankings.
 Each week, THR's Bachelor experts will be tuning in to the romantic connections and dramatic shenanigans taking place on season 12 of the long-running ABC franchise.
 In an effort to cater to viewers who opt out of show spoilers, these rankings are based on opinions and observations week-by-week.
 Read last week's Power Rankings here.

-See how the remaining men rank after tonight's episode and keep sharing your thoughts with THR using the #THRose hashtag on Twitter.
+Next week's trailer hints that Robby may not have told the whole truth to JoJo tonight and that more tears are ahead for JoJo come hometowns.
+See how the final four men rank after tonight's episode and keep sharing your thoughts with THR using the #THRose hashtag on Twitter.

 Sign up for THR news straight to your inbox every day